visserle/boox-annotations-to-zotero/README.md

 # The Problem

-EPUB annotations are not stored in the file itself, but externally.
-Each system has its own way of managing annotations, which makes it nearly impossible to transfer annotations between them.
-The only way to access annotations created in BOOX's NeoReader is to export them to a .txt file.
-However, this .txt file cannot be read directly in other EPUB readers.
+EPUB annotations are stored externally, not in the file itself.
+Each system manages annotations differently, making transfers between systems nearly impossible.
+BOOX NeoReader annotations can only be exported as .txt files, which other EPUB readers can't directly read.

 # The Solution

-This repository helps to import annotations from a BOOX e-readers into Zotero's EPUB reader with accurate positioning using EPUB CFI (Canonical Fragment Identifier).
+This repository helps to import annotations from a BOOX e-readers into Zotero's EPUB reader with accurate positioning.

-Note that this script modifies your Zotero database directly.

 ## Features

-- Batch-Imports Boox highlights directly into Zotero's database
+- Batch-Imports BOOX highlights directly into Zotero's database
-- Generates accurate EPUB CFIs matching Zotero's format exactly
+- Generates accurate EPUB CFIs (Canonical Fragment Identifier) matching Zotero's format exactly
 - Supports highlights with comments
 - Automatic database backup before import